 Undergraduate and Graduate programs may be linked through a plan of study intended to enable students to integrate undergraduate and graduate coursework.
 In some cases, linked programs may accelerate the completion of either or both the undergraduate and graduate program through the addition of summer coursework, the duplicated use of graduate credit to fulfill undergraduate requirements, or both.
-A linked plan requires a minimum of 120 credits for the undergraduate degree and 30 credits for the graduate degree, totaling at least 150 credits, and all of the requirements for each degree must be met.
-There are two types of preformulated linked programs, Accelerated Dual Degrees ("3+ programs") and Direct Entry Dual Degrees ("4+ programs).
-Intention to pursue the linked program may be declared upon matriculation or at any time thereafter, and continuation in the linked program requires a minimum cumulative GPA of 3.00 (or greater, if required by a particular program).
+A linked plan requires a minimum of 120 credits for the undergraduate degree and a minimum of 18 credits for the graduate degree, totaling at least 138 credits.
+All of the requirements for each degree must be met.
+There are two types of pre-formulated linked programs, Direct Entry (including the accelerated dual degree) and Pathway.
+Intention to pursue the linked program Dual Degree: Direct Entry may be declared upon matriculation or at any time thereafter.
+Continuation in the linked program requires a minimum cumulative GPA of 3.00 (or greater, if required by a particular program).
 Formal acceptance to the graduate degree program is made no sooner than the junior year.
 Bachelor's and master's degrees are awarded separately upon their completion.
 Any student already matriculated at the University who expresses the intention to extend beyond undergraduate study to complete a graduate degree contiguous with the undergraduate degree may work with their advisor and Graduate Admissions to create a Graduate Pathway.
-Students who wish to do so may declare their intention to pursue graduate study to both the advisor and the Office of Graduate Admissions.
-Students on a graduate pathway are required to submit an application to graduate school.